 We work carefully to avoid oversuctioning an area, as this can create defects which are difficult to correct.
 If too much fat remains in a suctioned area, however, this can usually be corrected in the office under local anesthesia.
 We occasionally need to perform these “touch-up” procedures to perfect your final result.
 Fortunately, these are minor procedures with much less pain, swelling and recovery time.

 There were over 250,000 liposuction procedures performed in the U.S. in 2018, making it the 2nd most common cosmetic surgical procedure.
 Almost 90% of the patients were between 20 and 55 years old.

 5 Reasons why you should have your liposuction performed at Lawrence Plastic Surgery:

 - Experience– We have been performing this procedure for over 18 years using the tumescent technique with excellent results.
 We have evaluated and tried other techniques and found they provide little, if any, improvement over the tumescent technique.

-- Accredited facilities– When a general anesthetic is required we perform this operation at Lawrence Memorial Hospital or the Lawrence Surgery Center, both licensed and accredited facilities.
+- Accredited facilities– When a general anesthetic is required we perform this operation at the Lawrence Surgery Center, both licensed and accredited facilities.

 - Choices– Liposuction alone may be the best solution to your problem, but other procedures may be required to achieve your desired result.
 We can offer a broad range of solutions, not just one.